 - In the first column, case details, contact details, and related cases for the parent account are displayed using Related Record and Related List Single components (2). - The second column includes a highlights panel that's front and center (3).
-The compact case feed lets you see more of your case updates (4). - The third column includes related lists and Knowledge articles are at the ready (5).
+The compact case feed lets you see more of your case updates (4). - The third column includes related lists and Knowledge articles relevant to your case (5).